-Fundraising is an event or campaign with the primary purpose of raising funds by the CSOs, engaging individuals or through formal social media platforms with the prescribed approval from the Authority.
+Fundraising is an event or campaign with primary purpose of raising fund by the CSOs, engaging individuals or through formal social media platforms with the prescribed approval from the Authority.

-The intent of this framework is to have a consistent set of operating principles, records and governance practices as per the existing laws enforced.
+The intent of this framework is to have consistent set of operating principles, records and governance practices as per the existing laws enforced.